Kritik-Tiwari/Personal-Budget-Tracker/README.md

  (Or register a new account from the signup page)

- 📸 Screenshots
+ 📸 Screenshots:-

  👉 Dashboard, Budgets, Groups, and Profile Settings with avatar upload
  (Add your screenshots here after deployment)

- 🎥 Demo Video
+ 🎥 Demo Video:-

  [![Watch the demo](https://img.youtube.com/vi/uu5apCBjo2Q/0.jpg)](https://www.youtube.com/watch?v=uu5apCBjo2Q)

- 🙌 Contributing
+ 🙌 Contributing:-

  Pull requests are welcome!
 If you’d like to add features (charts, export CSV, etc.), feel free to fork the repo and contribute.

- 📜 License
+ 📜 License:-

  This project is licensed under the MIT License.